cristivlas/sturddle-chess-engine/README.md

 but it can be changed to Negascout or Negamax using UCI commands.
 The UCI protocol was initially implemented in Python and then converted to Cython.
-An experimental native C++ implementation of the UCI protocol is also available and can be enabled at compile-time by setting the UCI_NATIVE environment variable to 1, which requires a compiler that supports C++20.
+An experimental native C++ implementation of the UCI protocol is also available and can be enabled at compile-time by setting the NATIVE_UCI environment variable to 1, which requires a compiler that supports C++20.